THM-Health/BBB-Streaming-Server/README.md

 For more details, refer to the [API Documentation](https://thm-health.github.io/BBB-Streaming-Server/).

 ## Job mode
 As an alternative to the 'worker mode' you can spawn 'worker' containers on demand depending on the length of the queue.
-The queue length can be fetched from the `/health` endpoint of the controller.
+The queue length can be fetched from the `/health` and `/metrics` endpoint of the controller.
 You can also inspect the queue length of the redis list `bull:streams:wait`.

 For such a setup you should set the `CLOSE_ON_FINISH=true` and `CONCURRENCY=1` on the worker container, so that each spawned container only handles a single job.